Gaddis goes on

 -- Victoria Harding, 5-16-2011

-Steven Moore, noted literary critic and author as well as primary Gaddis scholar, will edit
+literary critic, author, and primary Gaddis scholar, will edit

-the working title of a volume of about 400 pages of fully annotated letters (headnotes as well as footnotes for each, plus a general introduction) beginning in 1930 when Gaddis was eight years old and ending in September 1998, a few months before his death.
+a volume of about 400 pages of fully annotated letters (headnotes as well as footnotes for each, plus a general introduction) beginning in 1930 when Gaddis was eight years old and ending in September 1998, a few months before his death.
 It will contain letters to such well-known writers as Katherine Anne Porter, William H. Gass, Stanley Elkin, Don DeLillo as well as those to friends, family, and critics, and have photos from throughout his life.
-The publisher is Dalkey Archive Press, with a projected date of 2012.
-In the same year Dalkey is also issuing new editions of The Recognitions and J R.
+The publisher is Dalkey Archive Press, with a projected date of 2013.
+Dalkey is also issuing new editions of The Recognitions and J R.

 REQUEST FOR LETTERS AND RELATED MATERIAL